Experimental observation of anomalous supralinear response of single-photon detectors: Theoretical models of the SPAD response function

 The effect of dead time in Geiger-mode SPADs is akin to Geiger-M\"{u}ller (GM) counters \cite{Levert1943,Feller1948,Albert1953,Evans1955,Takacs1958,Muller1973,Muller1988,Knoll1989,Muller1991,Gardner1997}.
 Two basic types of idealized models for dead time have been defined \cite{Levert1943,Evans1955,Knoll1989}.
 Namely, it is the paralyzable dead time $\tau_{\text{P}}$ model

 and the non-paralyzable dead time $\tau_{\text{NP}}$ model \eqref{eq:model}.
 For the non-paralyzable case, each \emph{registered} detection is followed by dead time, during which no further events are registered.
-In the paralyzable case, dead time follows every detection, even those that occur within a previous dead time and are not otherwise recorded.
-This case covers the fact that secondary detections in GM tubes still require quenching, but are not registered due to low voltage output.
+In the paralyzable case, dead time follows every photon absorption, even those that occur within a previous dead time and are not otherwise recorded.
+This case covers the fact that secondary detections in GM tubes still require quenching, but are not recognized due to low voltage output.

 In the case of GM counters, single-parameter dead-time models are just an approximation.
 Hybrid models were proposed by combining paralyzable and non-paralyzable dead times \cite{Lee2000}.
 There are two variants; the NP-P model